accel-brain/accel-brain-code/Algorithmic-Composition/README.md

 ## Description

-`pycomposer` is Python library which provides wrapper classes for extracting sequencial data from MIDI files, feature extraction from this sequencial data by generative models, generating new sequencial data by drawing random samples from a Gaussian distribution, optimizing generated data by anneling models, and converting optimized data into new MIDI file.
+`pycomposer` is Python library which provides wrapper classes for:

+    - reading sequencial data from MIDI files,
+    - extracting feature points of observed data points from this sequencial data by *generative models*,
+    - generating new sequencial data by compositions based on the Twelve tone technique,
+    - optimizing generated data by *anneling models*,
+    - and converting optimized data into new MIDI file.

 In order to realize these functions, this library implements two main algorithms: **Restricted Boltzmann Machine**(RBM) as a Generative model and **Quantum Monte Carlo**(QMC) as an Annealing model.
+The former model can inference feature points, which can be considered, if likened, prior knowledge and limiting conditions of composition.
+The function of the latter model is to minimize Kullback–Leibler divergences (KL divergences) of those inferenced feature points and new sequencial data points.

 ### Restricted Boltzmann Machine as a Generative model.